edgedb/edgedb/docs/guides/migrations/guide.rst

     +   scalar type Name extending str;
       }

-Note that we are able to put the ``scalar type Name`` below the ``User`` type, because order doesn't matter in SDL.
+Note that we are able to define the custom scalar type ``Name`` after we define the ``User`` type even though we use ``Name`` within that object  because order doesn't matter in SDL.
 Let's migrate to this new schema and then use ``describe schema;`` again.
 The output shows us that the database has gone in the necessary order to make the schema: first it creates the module, then a scalar type called ``Name``, and